parse-community/docs/_includes/js/queries.md

 ## Counting Objects

-Caveat: Count queries are rate limited to a maximum of 160 requests per minute.
-They can also return inaccurate results for classes with more than 1,000 objects.
-Thus, it is preferable to architect your application to avoid this sort of count operation (by using counters, for example.)
+Note: In the old Parse hosted backend, count queries were rate limited to a maximum of 160 requests per minute.
+They also returned inaccurate results for classes with more than 1,000 objects.
+But, Parse Server has removed both constraints and can count objects well above 1,000.

 If you just need to count how many objects match a query, but you do not need to retrieve all the objects that match, you can use `count` instead of `find`.
 For example, to count how many games have been played by a particular player: